Bridlington car parking charges set to stay same in East Riding Conservative party budget

 The council runs 16 car parks in the Bridlington and the district area, as well as on-street parking and the park and ride service.

-The cost of living crisis has been hard on many people, especially on small businesses and shops.

-Therefore, its members believe changing the charging policies would not be fair on the local community in the current economic climate.
+In light of continued pressure on small businesses and shops, East Riding Conservative party members believe that changing the charging policies would not be fair on the local community in the current economic climate.

 Council Economy Portfolio Holder Cllr Jane Evison said: “I am in full agreement with the decision taken today at the Conservative Group meeting.